Explore Alliance Events: Second Annual David H. Levy Arizona Dark Sky Star Party and Astrophotography Workshops

 - Trevor Watson, Explore Alliance Member and Astrophotographer

-Thousands of dollars worth of door prizes are being supplied by Explore Scientific, and the Explore Alliance.
+Thousands of dollars worth of door prizes and gifts are being supplied by Explore Scientific, and the Explore Alliance.

 Kartchner Cavern Daily Parking Fee